-Para powerlifting is one of the fastest growing sports on the Paralympic programme and is open to male and female athletes.
+Para powerlifting is one of the fastest

+gramme and is open to male and female athletes.

 All eligible athletes compete in one sport class, but in different weight categories.
 The weight categories were changed after London 2012, which is why fans will notice that for Rio 2016 they are different.